Araw Gabi

 It is the 18th installment of the Precious Hearts Romances Presents series, six years after Paraiso in 2012.
 The network decided to reboot the franchise under RSB Unit.

 The drama is JM de Guzman's fifth appearance and his first lead role in the Precious Hearts Romances Presents after having played supporting roles in The Substitute Bride, Midnight Phantom, Kristine, and Alyna.
 The drama is also Barbie Imperial's first lead role; she previously appeared with de Guzman on All of Me in 2015.

-The show began airing reruns on Jeepney TV from July 3 to October 23, 2021; then on ALLTV from July 17 to November 19, 2023, replacing the reruns of Sandugo and was replaced by the reruns of Till I Met You.

 Synopsis

 Mich, an aspiring lass with a sunny disposition in life, meets Adrian, the ill-tempered CEO of Olvidar Group of Companies.
 Despite Adrian having an evil reputation, Mich still believes that Adrian is not like what the others think.
 Subsequently, Mich travels to El Paraiso and learns further not just about Adrian's secrets but also about her true identity and the certain lighthouse.